sireesha-siri/RAG-Powered-Chatbot-Frontend/README.md

-# Voosh News Chatbot - Frontend
+# Siri's News Assistant - Frontend

 A modern, responsive chat interface for the RAG-powered news chatbot that provides intelligent responses about current events with source attribution.